GavynDracula/EricDracula.github.io/_pages/cv.md

   * IEEE Transactions on Dependable and Secure Computing (TDSC)
   * Computers & Security (COSE)
 * Member of [HUST Unique Studio](https://www.hustunique.com){:target="\_blank"} IT Group (2014 to 2018)
-* One of the founders of Liaocheng Rye Education which provides self-study room and tutors (from this year's graduates) for senior high school students
+* One of the founders of Liaocheng Rye Education

 Publications
 ======